cisco-open/jalapeno/infra/influxdb/README.md

 Using InfluxDB as a historical data-store, Jalapeno Services can also infer trends based on historical analysis.
 Services can determine whether instantaneous measurements are extreme anomalies, and can enable requests for any number of threshold-based reactions.

 ## Deploying InfluxDB
-InfluxDB is deployed using oc, as seen in the [deploy_infrastructure script](../deploy_infrastructure.sh).
+InfluxDB is deployed using `oc`, as seen in the [deploy_infrastructure script](../deploy_infrastructure.sh).
 The configurations for InfluxDB's deployment are in the various YAML files in the [jalapeno/infra/influxdb/](.)directory.

 ## Accessing InfluxDB
 To access InfluxDB via OpenShift, enter the pod's terminal and run: